danilych/presale-contract-vyper/README.md

     - Leaves: Represent specific edge cases or end states.

 This technique ensures no part of the logic remains untested, particularly in complex scenarios with multiple dependencies or conditional flows.

+## Protocol Requirements

+- user can purchase both, erc20 and native tokens.
+- owner cannot update price after presale start.
+- owner can update price before presale start.
+- owner can update presale start.
+- owner can update presale end.
+- owner can update presale cliff.
+- owner can update presale unlock.
+- owner can update presale whitelist.
+- owner can select public or whitelisted presale.
+- anyone can deposit tokens into presale.
+- owner can withdraw unsold tokens anytime.
+- presale is finished when presale end is reached.
+- presale is finished when all token liquidity is sold.
+- owner can update presale schedule (start/end), only if presale is not started.
+- in whitelist presale different addresses may have custom price and unlock schedule.
+- owner can update whitelist root anytime.
+- it is not possible to make a presale which takes both erc20 and native tokens.